softspring/symfonic-docs/getting-started/install-new-symfony-project.md

 ## Install symfonic {#install-symfonic}

-We will use Symfony Flex to install SfsBuilder in the new Symfony project.
+We will use Symfony Flex to install Symfonic in the new Symfony project.

 >[!info]
 > By the moment, configure recipes manually and accept dev versions.